 The original sample that was drawn for the first wave of data collection consists of 3,000 households and slightly more than 8,000 individuals in these households.
 The households were drawn through stratified two-stage random sampling.
 The strata are formed by Bishkek, Osh city, and the rural and urban areas of the seven oblasts, amounting to 16 strata in total.

-At the first stage, a set of so-called population points (i.e. communities in rural areas, quarters in urban areas) were drawn in each stratum according to probabilities proportionate to population size.
-In each population point, a set of 25 households was drawn at the second stage.
+In the first stage, a set of so-called population points (i.e. communities in rural areas, quarters in urban areas) were drawn in each stratum according to probabilities proportionate to population size.
+In each population point, a set of 25 households was drawn in the second stage.
 The National Statistical Committee (NSC) of the Kyrgyz Republic provided a household survey sample of 3,000 households based on the 2009 Population Census data.
-NSC also prepared reserve samples, ranging from 20 percent of the sample in rural areas to 100 percent in violence-affected areas in the southern part of the country.
-As only 73 percent of the households on the original sample list were found and interviewed, 27 percent of households had to be drawn from the reserve samples.
-Refusal to participate was relatively high – nearly two thirds of the households from the original sample list that had to be replaced had declined to participate in the survey.
+NSC also prepared reserve samples, ranging from 20 percent of the sample in rural areas to 100 percent in violence-affected areas in the southern part of the country in June 2010.

 Scope of Data Set